 Have Earnings And Dividends Been Growing?

-Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
+Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-With that in mind, we're encouraged by the steady growth at Stepan, with earnings per share up 6.7% on average over the last five years.
-Earnings per share have been growing at a decent rate, and the company is retaining more than three-quarters of its earnings in the business.
-This is an attractive combination, because when profits are reinvested effectively, growth can compound, with corresponding benefits for earnings and dividends in the future.
+For this reason, we're glad to see Stepan's earnings per share have risen 12% per annum over the last five years.
+Earnings per share have been growing rapidly and the company is retaining a majority of its earnings within the business.
+Fast-growing businesses that are reinvesting heavily are enticing from a dividend perspective, especially since they can often increase the payout ratio later.

 The Bottom Line

 Ever wonder what the future holds for Stepan?
-See what the three analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow
+See what the two analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow

 A common investment mistake is buying the first interesting stock you see.
 Here you can find a list of promising dividend stocks with a greater than 2% yield and an upcoming dividend.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.